UQ-RCC/pitschi-docs/checklist-pitschi.md

 | create a new folder within 'today' folder.| 🔲
 | drop your acquired data in newly created folder.| 🔲
 | log out of PPMS Tracker. | 🔲
-| recieved first email to confirm data have been imported to RDM collection.| 🔲
+| receive first email to confirm data have been imported to RDM collection.| 🔲
-| received second email to confirm data have been ingested into pitschi.| 🔲
+| receive second email to confirm data have been ingested into pitschi.| 🔲

 If you have issues with any of the above tasks, please contact us at pitschi@uq.edu.au